Psychedelics, Ego Death, and Mystical Experiences

 But what exactly does ego death mean and how does it relate to consciousness?
 Which definition of the ego are we trying to send to the afterlife?
 Why do so many people speak of it as the ultimate, life changing experience?

 In our latest blog piece, we’ll be discussing what people may be really looking for in an ego death, why it can be so profound, and some of the risks involved with “killing” your ego.
-We’ll also be reviewing the latest science and theory behind how psychedelic cannabis affects the ego.

 What is the Ego, and why are people killing it?